beesness/game/README.md

 1. By **bidding honey**, aka *beedding*.
 The highest *beedder* pays the bank and gets the right to execute their *beesness plan* before all other players.

 	If you wish, you can *beed* to start at the beginning of every round.
-2. If nobody wants to *beed*, then you will rotate the starting player.
+2. If nobody wants to *beed*, then you will **rotate the starting player**.
 If you started this round, the player to your left will start the next.

-Play proceeds *clockwise*.
+Play proceeds **clockwise**.

 ### There are three steps to every round